muskan2212/muskan2212/README.md

 - 👋 Hi, I’m Muskan Bharti a software consultant.
-- 👀 I’m interested in machine learning, data science and exploring LLMs
+- 👀 I’m interested in AI ML and data science.
-- 🌱 I’m currently a software consultant backend developer.